Additions to Windows Forms for the .NET Framework 3.5

 Improvements to ClickOnce include the ability to deploy from multiple locations and the ability to add third-party branding.
 ClickOnce also offers alternative browser support and XCOPY publishing in some scenarios.
 For more information, see ClickOnce Security and Deployment.

 If you are developing Windows Forms applications using Visual Studio 2008, you will see many improvements in the design-time experience.
 Previously, when a form or control failed to display on the design surface, the resulting error list was cluttered and confusing.
 In Visual Studio 2008, The Windows Forms design-time error list has been redesigned to provide targeted assistance.
 The new design-time error list displays the specific error information that you need to quickly determine the error’s source.
-Also see Design-Time Errors in the Windows Forms Designer.
+For more information, see Design-Time Errors in the Windows Forms Designer and Design-Time Errors in the Windows Forms Designer and Design-Time Errors in the Windows Forms Designer.

 In addition, you will see improvements in smart tag stability, Toolbox population and general designer responsiveness and performance.